Crown Lengthening in Midtown NYC

 Patient underwent smile makeover that included crown lengthening.

-Patient with looking to improve smile treated with crown lengthening.
+Patient looking to improve their smile was treated with crown lengthening by Dr. Scott Froum in NYC.

 Benefits of Crown Lengthening